American Heart Association issues advice for heart-healthy workplace

 Antman hopes that by recognizing employers who have effectively implemented a program, the AHA will inspire more and more companies to take part.

-Other recognition programs, like HealthLead and Wellness Council of America’s Well Workplace Awards, are inconsistent with each other and do not focus specifically on heart health, according to the AHA advisory.
+Other recognition programs, like HealthLead and Wellness Council of America’s Well Workplace Awards, have inconsistent scoring and do not focus specifically on heart health, according to the AHA advisory.

 “It can be confusing, not knowing which scorecard you want to use for your program,” said Julie Stich, director of research for the International Foundation of Employee Benefit Plans.